Catalog

 prompt_builder = catalog.name

-Example 4: Load from records
+Example 4: Load from records/JSON file

 records=[